 In addition to her acting work, Georgia has directed several full-scale and one-act plays in New York City and around the Northeast, and has been a director of new works with Stony Brook's annual Young Artists and Writers Project (YAWP) for more than four years.
 Her on-camera directing work includes five episodes of the comedic web series Two Mara, one very trippy music video for viral sensation Mikey Shyne, and multiple short films and comedy sketches.
 Georgia has also produced both short and feature length independent films, and worked as a freelance casting director for film and theatre.

 Perhaps her greatest passion, however, is coaching other actors individually, and witnessing the breakthroughs in their work.
 She's worked for many years as a private acting coach for a wide array of actors, from series regulars and Broadway stars, to children and recent college-grads, on just about every kind of material out there.

 Primarily a student of the Meisner and Adler Techniques, but well versed in Stanislavski’s System, Strasberg’s Method, and Michael Checkov’s Psycho-Physical Actions, Georgia determines each client’s specific strengths and weaknesses and tailors her approach accordingly, cherry-picking only the methods that are called for.
 She often employs the “Oppositional Listening” technique, a tried and true method of her own invention.

-Her latest venture, The Seasoned Actor group workshop, is so named for the comparison between the way Georgia coaches her clients, and the way chefs season their dishes; with intuition, exploration, precision, and a refined sense of taste.
+The Seasoned Actor group workshop, which has run bi-monthly since its launch in summer of 2019, is so named for the comparison between the way Georgia coaches her clients, and the way a chef seasons their dishes; with intuition, exploration, precision, and a refined sense of taste.

 Copyright © 2020 The Seasoned Actor - All Rights Reserved.